-١. E BOLOGNA FOLLOW-UP GROUP (BFUG) 2

-Role

-BFUG Membership: the current three categories

-Chairmanship: BFUG Co-chairs and BFUG Vice-chair

-Functioning of the BFUG meetings

-BFUG BOARD
+I. The Bologna Follow-up Group (BFUG) 2

 a.
-Role and composition 4
+Role 2

 b.
+BFUG Membership: the current three categories 2

+c.
+Chairmanship: BFUG Co-chairs and BFUG Vice-chair 3

+d.
+The BFUG Secretariat 4

-Functioning of the BFUG Board meetings 4
+e.
+Functioning of the BFUG meetings 4

-Ш. .
-[MINISTERIAL CONFERENCES 4

-IV .
-E BFUG SECRETARIAT 5
+II.
+The BFUG Board 5

+a.
+Role and composition 5

+b.
+Functioning of the BFUG Board meetings 6

+III.
+The Ministerial Conferences 6

-V. E EHEA COMMUNICATION: EHEA Website and Backoffice 5
+IV.
+EHEA Communication: the EHEA Website and Backoffice 7

-\/I , ANNEXES 6

-I. Bologna Follow-up Group (BFUG)
+I. The Bologna Follow-up Group (BFUG)